BETA PHOTO: The main bouldering rocks as seen from where the p...

 The trail to most of the climbing heads down to the beach from the North end of the pullout.
 See the pictures for some views.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Fort Ross:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Fort Ross: